Infant & Toddler Programs

 - Creative expression areas with materials such as paint, music, scarves, and pretend play materials

 Our programs strive to be supportive of the family, including parents who are in school, foster families, homeless families, and those working or seeking employment.
-We welcome all children and families into our programs, knowing that diversity creates beauty, interest, and strength.
+We welcome all children and families into our programs.
 In many of our centers we provide subsidized childcare programs.
 To learn more and see if you are eligible, click here.